rajeshv23/twydev.github.io/_posts/2019-12-30-aws-associate-developer-part5.md

 - Custom Metrics
   - use **PutMetricData** API
   - **--storage-resolution** options determines resolution.
 Default is 1 minute (standard)
+  - required to find out about EC2 memory and swap usage
 - Alarm
   - Period = interval of one data point
   - Evaluation Period = number of data point to evaluate
   - Datapoints to alarm = threshold in evaluation period
+- Cloudwatch Metrics for RDS = hypervisor of servers running DB sending the metrics
+- RDS Enhanced Monitoring = agent running on DB instance sends metrics (more precise)

 ## SAM